tbudd/run_analysis/run_analysis_codebook.md

 The variables are described in detail below.
 For further information, refer to the dataset README.txt and feature_info.txt files.

 ###Variable 1 (subject)
-A numeric representation of the subject who's accelerometer measurements are in each row.
+A numeric representation of the subject who's accelerometer and gyroscope measurements are in each row.
-- Class:      numeric
+- Class:      integer
 - Values:     1-30
 - Units:      none
 - Schema:     none

 ###Variable 2 (activity)
-A character string representation of the activity the subject was performing during the accelerometer measurements.
+A character string representation of the activity the subject was performing during the accelerometer and gyroscope measurements.
 - Class:      chr
 - Values:     WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
 - Units:      none
 - Schema:     none

+###Variables 3-68 (named according to schema below)
+A character string representation of the activity the subject was performing during the accelerometer and gyroscope measurements.
+- Class:      num
+- Values:     -1 through 1
+- Units:      none???
+- Schema:     <domain><acceleration vector><sensor><specific measure>'-'<function>-<axis>

+Schema notes:
+<domain> one letter, t for time domain, f for frequency domain
+<acceleration vector> either Body or Gravity for either the body or gravity component of the acceleration signal respectively
+<sensor> either Acc for accelerometer or Gyro for gyroscope
+<specific measure> (optional, either Jerk or MAg or both or none) Jerk is the derivative of acceleration with respect to time.
+Mag is the magnitude of the X,Y,Z vectors for the measure
+<function> either mean() or std() for the mean value or standard deviation respectively
+<axis> X,Y,Z depending on the direction of the force vector.
+Specific functions ending in Mag do not have an X,Y, or Z suffix, because the magnitude is a scalar.

 ##Sources
 This codebook was created using the "Codebook Template" from the "Data Science Specialization" website, ["Getting and Cleaning Data" page](http://datasciencespecialization.github.io/getclean/)